api3dao/old-api3-docs/docs/next/protocols/request-response/general-structure.md

 This contract is used by Airnodes to make batch-calls to `Airnode.sol`.
 For example, instead of making a separate static call to retrieve each template, an Airnode can use `Convenience.sol` to retrieve multiple templates with a single static call.
 In addition, Airnodes use the this contract to check if a request is authorized according to endpoint authorizers.

-## airnode-admin CLI

-[`airnode-admin`](https://github.com/api3dao/airnode-admin/) is a CLI tool used by providers, requesters and third parties to interact with `Airnode.sol` and perform the administrative actions mentioned above.

 ## Concepts

 _Click the links to go to the page of the specific concept.
 You are recommended to read these in the given order._